Crypto on and off-ramps

 Please consider checking the transaction status in a polling fashion in the background.

-The transfer process can take few minutes and during that time transaction can return a pending
+The transfer process can take few minutes and during that time transaction can return a pending or waitingPayment status while it's still being processed.
+The final stage of transaction status can be:

-- successful completion
+• completed - successful completion

-- failure encountered
+• failed - failure encountered

 Upon reaching final stage of the transaction status, you can show an appropriate message, send a notification or update any state with the successful/failed transaction.